Why Talking About Mental Health at Work Matters

 2. Understand Your Legal Protections

-Americans with Disabilities Act (ADA) and ADA Amendments Act (ADAAA):
+Americans with Disabilities Act (ADA) + ADA Amendments Act (ADAAA):

-These laws protect employees with qualifying mental health conditions from discrimination and ensure reasonable accommodations.Family and Medical Leave Act (FMLA):
+These laws protect employees with qualifying mental health conditions from discrimination and ensure reasonable accommodations.Family + Medical Leave Act (FMLA):

 If your condition qualifies, you may be eligible for job-protected leave to address your mental health.